athielenhaus/Housing-Price-Prediction/README.md

 ### Exploratory Data Analysis
 After importing the data, EDA was conducted using EDA libraries including Sweetviz and Dataprep as well as by plotting data with Matplotlib and on a map in Tableau.
 The dataset is composed of 21 columns.
-Two columns, 'id' and 'date', were quickly dropped as their lack of relevance to estimating the price was clear.
+The 'id' column was dropped, as was the 'date' column, as all data is from a one-month period.

 Some other learnings from EDA included:
 - no missing data.
 - the column 'yr_renovated' either contains zeros or the year in which the house was renovated and would likely benefit from binning.